 Finally, this is my last stop of Misompuru Homestay.
-We came to Terongkongan Beach to see the Tindakon cave created by sea erosion.
-Personally I am very interested in any kind of hole, so I couldn’t wait to explore it.
+We came to Terongkongan Beach (or Tindakon Dazang Beach) to see the Tindakon cave created by sea erosion.
 Under the rain, we moved slowly, painfully on 1KM of sandy beach to the end of the beach.
 The lady inside the photo is Mona, one of the local guides.
-I used her as a free model so many things that she wanted to poke me with her umbrella.
+I used her as a free model so many times that she wanted to poke me with her umbrella.
 Just kidding.

 Though the cave is our target.
 The view along the shore is wonderful.
 I saw some weird rock cut by the wind.
 The best thing was there was no other people around.
 We walked freely as if this is our private beach.
 The guide told me that someone would camp here during the nesting session of sea turtles.
 They will collect the turtle eggs then kill the mother for her shell and meat as well.
 It is so depressing to imagine this bloody scene taking place in beautiful beach here.